 This bold, Midcentury Modern desk becomes a statement piece in the office area of the eclectic living room.
 The large table top gives the homeowner plenty of space to work, while the unique color blends right into the design vision of the space.

-Light and Bright Home Office With Teal Velvet Sofa and Built-In Desk
+Contemporary Home Office With Teal Velvet Sofas and Metal Coffee Table

 Some people telecommute, others finish work projects or emails after hours at home, while still others simply enjoy having a dedicated home office for paying bills and taking care of other personal business.
 An extra bedroom is a perfect option for a home office because the door can be closed for solitude and focus or to hide clutter.